 What’s new in ANSI Z87.1-2015?

-The update also added and changed numerous application-specific requirements, hazards, and equipment, and it updated equipment testing methods to reflect similar global standards.
+The update also added and changed several application-specific requirements, hazards, and equipment.
+It also updated equipment testing methods to reflect similar global standards.

 Does OSHA Require ANSI Z87.1-2015 Compliance?

 Not exactly.
-29 CFR §1910.133(b)(2), OSHA’s eye protection standard for general industry, only directly addresses ANSI Z87.1-2010.
-It states that OSHA will accept eye protection that can be demonstrated to be at least as effective as protective eye and face protection devices that are constructed in accordance with:
+OSHA’s eye protection standard for general industry, 29 CFR §1910.133(b)(2), only states that OSHA will accept eye protection that can be demonstrated to be at least as effective as protective eye and face protection devices that are constructed in accordance with:

 - ANSI Z87.1-2010